 Is perfectionism a highly desirable trait that ensures high standards and utter reliability — or a psychological handicap indicative of dithering, delay, and delusions?
 Is it a healthy drive or self-destructive?

 Perfectionists value and foster excellence and strive to meet important goals.
 In certain areas, like sports and science, perfectionism is not just tolerated but encouraged.
 To some, perfectionism is about high standards, persistence, and conscientiousness.
 Perfectionists are organized.
 They have self-imposed high standards, and in the role of parent, teacher, or mentor, they tend to impose those standards on others.
-Combined with ability and stability, perfectionists can, should, and do, reach their ultimate level of performance.
+Combined with ability and stability, perfectionists can, should, and do reach their ultimate level of performance.

 But there is a dark side: Perfectionism is seen as a cause and correlate of serious psychopathology.
 At worst, perfectionists believe they should be perfect — no hesitations, deviations, or inconsistencies.
 They are super-sensitive to imperfection, failing, and weakness.
 They believe their acceptance and lovability is a function of never making mistakes.
 And they don’t know the meaning of "good enough."
 For them, it's always all or nothing.

 The clinical take on perfectionism is that it can and does involve setting excessively high personal standards and stringently evaluating one’s behavior in light of them.
 It can also mean imposing one’s standards on others and having equally high (often quite unrealistic) expectations of them.
-Perfectionists often believe that powerful others — bosses, parents, spouses — expect one to be perfect, in all ways.
+Perfectionists often believe that powerful others — bosses, parents, spouses — expect one to be perfect in all ways.
 They are harsh, punitive, unforgiving judges.
 Perfectionists are rigid.

 So where does perfectionism come from?
 Parents, of course.
 As always.
 They may have been critical and demanding.
-Perfectionists in adulthood live with their parents’ voice, and their standards.
-The way psychologists measure perfectionism probably best explains how they conceive of it: Measurement is mainly done by questionnaire or interview.
+Perfectionists in adulthood live with their parents’ voice and their standards.
+The way that psychologists measure perfectionism probably best explains how they conceive of it: Measurement is mainly done by questionnaire or interview.
 And tests are multi-dimensional, trying to capture the full range of issues:

 So pity the poor perfectionist.
-They are driven by a fear of failure; a fear of making mistakes; and a fear of disapproval.
+They are driven by a fear of failure, a fear of making mistakes, and a fear of disapproval.
 They can easily self-destruct in a vicious cycle of their own making:

 Set unreachable goals → fail to reach them → become depressed and lethargic → have less energy and a deep sense of failure → get lower self-esteem and high self-blame.